Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Summary and conclusions

-The FAST \ion{H}{I} observations reveal unprecedented inner structures of the HVC AC-III.
-We analyzed the morphologies and dynamical patterns of AC-III, and our main findings include:
+The high-resolution FAST \ion{H}{I} observations reveal unprecedented internal structures within HVC AC-III.
+We have systematically analyzed the morphologies, multi-phase structures, and internal dynamical patterns of the complex.
+Our primary findings are summarized as follows:

-\begin{itemize} \item[(1)] HVC AC-III can be divided into several subclumps (denoted D1 through D6), each with a nearly constant line width of $\sim 20~\mathrm{km~s^{-1}}$ and a mean number density of $\sim 0.2~\mathrm{cm^{-3}}$.
-However, the global velocity distribution of AC-III is broad, spanning $-220$ to $-180~\mathrm{km~s^{-1}}$.
-This implies that each subclump in AC-III is a coherent parcel of transonic or subsonic WNM, with most of the dynamical energy stored in clump-to-clump motions.
+\begin{enumerate} \item The HVC AC-III is structurally composed of multiple coherent subclumps (denoted D1 through D6), each characterized by a nearly constant Gaussian line width of $\sim 20~\mathrm{km~s^{-1}}$ and a mean volume density of $\sim 0.2~\mathrm{cm^{-3}}$.
+In contrast, the global velocity distribution of the complex is broad, spanning from $-220$ to $-180~\mathrm{km~s^{-1}}$.
+This kinematic configuration implies that each subclump is a coherent parcel of subsonic or transonic warm neutral medium (WNM), with the bulk of the system's kinetic energy stored in clump-to-clump relative motions.

-\item[(2)] These subclumps exhibit a parabolic morphology, which can be interpreted as droplets confined by ram pressure.
-In steady state, the deceleration caused by ram pressure is equivalent to the introduction of a linear potential, compressing the gas toward the tip, consistent with the observations.
+\item These subclumps exhibit symmetric parabolic morphologies, indicating that they are droplets confined by external ram pressure.
+Under a steady-state analytical framework, the deceleration induced by external drag is mathematically equivalent to a linear potential that compresses the neutral gas toward the forward droplet head, matching our observed profiles.

-\item[(3)] A steady-state fit yields a tip peak density of $\sim 2~\mathrm{cm^{-3}}$, about ten times higher than the average density.
-This corresponds to an external medium density of $\sim 10^{-3}~\mathrm{cm^{-3}}$, comparable to the density of the Galactic WIM layer at the location of AC-III (assuming a distance of 5 kpc).
-Although the inclination angle ($\theta$) cannot be precisely constrained, there must be a non-negligible angle between the line of sight and the moving direction of AC-III, indicating that the velocity perpendicular to the line of sight is considerable.
+\item A closed-form steady-state model fit yields a peak droplet-head density of $\sim 2~\mathrm{cm^{-3}}$, which is roughly an order of magnitude higher than the average volume density of the cloud.
+This high density requires compression by an external ambient medium with a density of $\sim 10^{-3}~\mathrm{cm^{-3}}$, which is consistent with that of the disk-stratified WIM at the estimated vertical height ($z$) of AC-III, assuming a distance of $5~\mathrm{kpc}$.
+Although the inclination angle ($\theta$) cannot be uniquely constrained, a significant tilt from the line of sight is necessary, implying a substantial perpendicular velocity component.

-\item[(4)] The droplets in AC-III may be shaped by ram pressure as they enter the Galactic WIM layer.
-Since droplet-like morphologies are uncommon, most HVCs likely reside outside the WIM layer.
-From a dynamical perspective, we suggest that HVCs generally lie at moderate distances—several to roughly ten kiloparsecs—placing them in the inner halo rather than in the outer halo or intergalactic space.
+\item The individual droplets within AC-III are likely shaped by ram pressure as they enter the Galactic WIM layer.
+Because such droplet-like morphologies are generally rare in wide-field surveys, the majority of classical HVCs are likely located outside this layer.
+From a dynamical perspective, we suggest that HVCs generally reside at moderate Galactocentric distances ranging from several to approximately ten kiloparsecs, placing them within the inner halo rather than in the distant outer halo or intergalactic space.